 Marcello Aversa’s gallery and workshop is located in one of Sorrento’s typical narrow lanes running off the Corsa Italia just a minute’s walk from the Cathedral.
 There in small shrine-like windows you will find beautifully intricate clay sculptures similar to the example above.
 The closer you look the more you discover and begin to appreciate the work involved.
+This video by kind permission of About Sorrento provides a glimpse of the artist at work in his studio.

 These creations in clay are incredible examples of patience and devotion as well as skill and attention to the finest details.
 It is the ‘Art of Presepio’ which includes village scenes as well as traditional Nativity and other religious themes.
 They represent moments of religious significance and everyday activity, capturing emotions of those portrayed in settings from centuries past.
 Stonework, foliage, clothing, household items, food baskets and animals, nothing misses the artist’s eye.

 Marcello’s website includes a wonderful collection of images which enable the viewer to ‘get in close’ and discover the intricacies of each work, view here.
 His work can be seen in Sorrento’s Cathedral and in private and public collections throughout the world.
-This video by Daniele Lancieri provides a glimpse of the artist at work in his studio.

 The Art Studio